“Which black Copic Marker should I buy first?”

 Copic’s Black 100 is made with a base of blue dye.

-The heavy concentration of blue is why the black feels slightly cool in temperature.
-Black 100 works very well with the C series of Cool Gray Copics.
+The heavy blue concentration is why Black 100 feels slightly cool in temperature.
+Copic 100 works very well with the C series of Cool Gray Copics.

 The coolness of 100 is amplified by some papers.

 The blue notes are most noticeable when you single-coat the area with just one layer of ink.
-It’s much less obvious if you use 2-3 coats of 100.
+It’s much less obvious if you build the layers, using 2-3 coats of 100.

 Special Black 110